Riemannian Metric Learning via Optimal Transport

-Since we do not know the velocity fields $v^k$, however, we also do not know the maps $r^k$ in \eqref{eq:ideal-objective}.
-Furthermore, as noted in Section \ref{intro}, we often encounter data for which it is impossible to observe contiguous particle trajectories: A particle that we observe at $t=0$ may not be in the sample $t=T_k$.
-To accommodate these limitations, we replace the true matchings of initial and final positions $r^k$ with the \emph{Monge map}, defined in the Section \ref{sec:preliminaries} as the solution $s^k$ to \eqref{eq:monge}.
-Substituting \eqref{eq:monge} into our idealized objective \eqref{eq:ideal-objective}, we obtain the following lower bound on \eqref{eq:ideal-objective}:
+Since we do not know the velocity fields $v^k$ that encode the particle dynamics, however, we also do not know the maps $r^k$ in \eqref{eq:ideal-objective} that specify the correspondence between particle positions $x$ at $t=0$ and positions $r^k(x)$ at final times $T_k$.
+Furthermore, as noted in Section \ref{intro}, we often encounter data for which it is impossible to observe contiguous particle trajectories: A particle that we observe at $t=0$ may not be in the sample at $t=T_k$.
+This issue is unavoidable for destructive measurement processes such as scRNA sequencing; in this setting, a cell whose scRNA profile is observed at $t=0$ would be destroyed at this time and hence unobservable at a future time $t=T_k$.
+To accommodate these limitations, we replace the true matchings of initial and final positions $r^k$ with the \emph{Monge map} $s^k$, defined as the solution to the following problem:

+Here $s^k$ is a \emph{pushforward} of $\rho^k_0$ onto $\rho^k_1$; we write $\rho^k_1 = s^k_\# \rho^k_0$ to denote this relationship.
+This map matches units of mass from the initial and final distributions $\rho^k_0, \rho^k_1$ to minimize their average $A$-geodesic distance.
+Substituting solutions to \eqref{eq:monge} for the maps $r^k$ in our idealized objective \eqref{eq:ideal-objective}, we obtain the following lower bound on \eqref{eq:ideal-objective}:

 Problem \eqref{eq:primal-objective} is challenging as written: It requires the ability to compute and differentiate geodesic distances $d_A$ with respect to an arbitrary metric.
-We mitigate this difficulty by appealing to Kantorovich-Rubinstein duality to rewrite Problem \eqref{eq:monge} in a form that is amenable to gradient-based optimization.
+However, the inner optimization problem over maps $s^k$ is a collection of decoupled Monge problems \eqref{eq:monge} whose optimal value is the average 1-Wasserstein distance between $(\rho^k_0, \rho^k_1)$ pairs on the manifold with metric $A(x)$.
+As shown in Appendix \ref{sec:riemannian-w1}, these problems can be expressed in a dual form \eqref{eq:dual-monge} which is amenable to gradient-based optimization.